HectorGerardoZV/pokedex-torro/README.md

-# This is the link in netlify
+# This is the link on netlify
 * Link: https://pokedex-torro.netlify.app/